Azure/azure-sdk-for-python/sdk/eventhub/azure-eventhubs-checkpointstoreblob-aio/README.md

 from azure.storage.blob.aio import ContainerClient container_client = ContainerClient.from_connection_string("my_storageacount_connection_string", container="mycontainer")
 ```
-For other ways of creating a `ContainerClient`
-Go to [Blob Storage library](#https://github.com/Azure/azure-sdk-for-python/tree/eventhubs_preview3/sdk/storage/azure-storage-blob) for more details about
+For other ways of creating a `ContainerClient`, go to [Blob Storage library](https://github.com/Azure/azure-sdk-for-python/tree/eventhubs_preview3/sdk/storage/azure-storage-blob) for more details.

 ### Create an `EventHubClient`
 The easiest way to create a `ContainerClient` is to use a connection string.